From Consumer to Consumed

 The above image is a clear example of the culmination of the neoliberal dream, i.e., it’s not just feelings and opinions being wilfully consumed, this person appears to celebrate their own body being consumed in exchange for money and to sincerely believe that this represents a ‘choice,’ which liberates them.
 They show no inclination towards reflection or willingness to question their situation whatsoever.
 To me, it really is a striking example of the evolution of the human experience from Consumer to Consumed: total acquiescence – and to be celebrated!

 Going by the language from the above tweet, I think it’s fair to assume the individual in question is from the US.
-It’s interesting to note that instead of wondering why they live in a country which can spend billions on national security, and billions on military foreign aid to countries like Israel, instead of investing in the futures of its young people to attend university and not come out of it crippled by debt (nor resort to anything as precarious – or dangerous – as sex work to pay the bills), or offer its society free healthcare; instead of doing the hard thinking and asking inconvenient questions regarding the grotesque way Western governments prioritise war and death over life and health; I would argue this individual shows signs of total acquiescence in servitude of power, convinced in the belief that to be consumed is something liberating.
+It’s interesting to note that instead of wondering why they live in a country which can spend billions on national security, and billions on military foreign aid to countries like Israel, instead of investing in the futures of its youth to attend university and not come out of it crippled by debt (nor resort to anything as precarious – or dangerous – as sex work to pay the bills), or offer its society free healthcare; instead of doing the hard thinking and asking inconvenient questions regarding the grotesque way Western governments prioritise war and death over life and health; I would argue this individual shows signs of total acquiescence in servitude of power, convinced in the belief that to be consumed is something liberating.
 ‘Don’t think’ is a veritable mantra of the neoliberal creed!

 Of course, not everyone will embrace being consumed in such an extreme way, but I think the point stands.
 A less severe example would be the growing middle class trend towards the obsession with gender identity and the use of pronouns – all things to be consumed via highly centralised tech platforms.

 Looking back at the 20th century’s golden age of the Consumer now seems like reminiscing on a freer time.
 Sure, we were bombarded with banality and freedom was, for the most part, an illusion while violence, greed and materialism ran amok.
 Nevertheless, bastions of liberty did exist, mainly in the arts while others, with a spirit of adventure, simply chose to live off-grid as travellers.
 Those days are gone; we are no longer 20th century Consumers, where there was at least a modicum of freedom and space for creativity.
-Today, we are all but colonised through a mass addiction to Smartphones and social media.
+Now, we are all but colonised through a mass addiction to Smartphones and social media.

 Not only is our freedom rapidly diminishing, I also believe our age of the Consumed is giving us a skewed idea of hardship.
 The fact that people can seriously entertain celebrities, some of the most privileged and pampered individuals in the history of humankind, as somehow being victims of oppression or hardship is testament to a superficial age of idiocy epitomised by the Consumed.
 To me, it’s indicative of a monstrous obliviousness to far greater hardships, such as that suffered by millions living on the streets in cities across the globe – an invisible mass of despair without a home and without a voice.